Postgraduate Research Grant Programme 2012

 The Grant Programme Selection Committee is composed of experts who are world-renowned for their involvement in Olympic studies, and the OSC officers and professionals.

-Application files, and any related correspondence, should be sent to the OSC by email (email@example.com) or mail before 30 September 2010.
-The complete explanatory document and the application form are available on http://www.olympic.org/universities.
+Application files, and any related correspondence, should be sent to the OSC by email (email@example.com) or mail before 30 September 2011.
+The complete explanatory document and the application form are available on our website: http://www.olympic.org/universities.